 What do GSLs do?

 GSLs serve as advocates and communication facilitators for MSW students, fielding questions about all of aspects of the graduate experience, including advising, field, registration, orientation, scholarships, deadlines, program policies, and more.
-They are able to track down accurate answers to questions quickly by reaching out directly to program administrators and connecting students to services and resources.
+They can track down accurate answers to questions quickly by reaching out directly to program administrators and connecting students to services and resources.
 Students who reach out to their GSL with a question most often receive resolution to their presenting issue within minutes or hours of posing a question.

 How do I contact my GSL?